 Origin and Development

-The various Chapters of the G-77 also have common features in terms of membership, decision-making and certain operating methods.
+The various Chapters of the G-77 also have common features in terms of membership, decision-making, and certain operating methods.
 The Group’s work in each Chapter is coordinated by a chairman who acts as its spokesman.
-The chairmanship rotates on a regional basis (between Africa, Asia and Latin America and the Caribbean) and is held for one year in all the Chapters.
-The Joint Coordinating Committee (JCC), set up in New York in collaboration with NAM, harmonises the respective positive of the G-77 and NAM on North-South as well as South-South issues.
+The chairmanship rotates on a regional basis (between Africa, Asia, and Latin America, and the Caribbean) and is held for one year in all the Chapters.

-The G-77 produces joint declarations, action programmes and agreements on specific issues.
-It also makes statements, sponsors and negotiates resolutions and decisions at global conferences and other meetings held under the aegis of the UN dealing with international economic cooperation and development.
+The G-77 makes joint declarations and agreements related to particular issues along with sponsor and negotiator resolutions and decisions at global conferences and other meetings held under the auspices of the United Nations dealing with international economic cooperation and development.

-The problems facing the Third World countries in the era of globalisation were discussed for the first time in the grouping.
-Other issues discussed included the role played by oil in the world economy, the growing disparity between the rich North and the developing South, international terrorism and drug trafficking.
+The problems facing the Third World countries in the era of globalization were discussed for the first time in the grouping.
+Other issues discussed included the role played by oil in the world economy, the growing disparity between the have’s and have-nots, international terrorism, and drug trafficking.